CODA Communicator: Summer/Fall 2019

 Other reports for Commission review in Winter 2019

 NOTE: Program reports and documentation must not include Patient Protected Health Information (PHI) or Personally Identifiable Information (PII).
-A $4,000 penalty fee will be assessed if a program submits documentation that does not comply with the CODA policy on privacy and data security.
-A resubmission that continues to contain PHI or PII will be assessed an additional $4,000 fee.
+A $4,000 administrative fee will be assessed if a program submits documentation that does not comply with the CODA policy on privacy and data security.
+A resubmission that continues to contain PHI or PII will be assessed an additional $4,000 administrative fee.
 Review the Policy on Privacy and Data Security Summary for Institutions/Programs on CODA’s website.

 Programs are also reminded that they must comply with CODA’s Electronic Submission Guidelines.